AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-outlook/enable-outlook-for-office-for-use-with-wf-and-saml-2.md

 ---
 # Enable [!DNL Outlook for Office] for use with [!DNL Adobe Workfront] and SAML 2.0

-If your [!DNL Adobe Workfront] system is integrated with SAML 2.0, you must enable SAML 2.0 authentication for [!DNL Office] add-ins in order for users to be able to authenticate using their SAML 2.0 credentials.&nbsp;
+If your [!DNL Adobe Workfront] system is integrated with SAML 2.0, you must enable SAML 2.0 authentication for [!DNL Office] add-ins in order for users to be able to authenticate using their SAML 2.0 credentials.

 If you experience issues when logging in to [!DNL Workfront] with SAML, contact your [!DNL Workfront] administrator to ensure that SAML is configured correctly.